isabella232/tweets-1/tweets/05-reasons-for-adopting-nuke/reasons-for-adopting-nuke.md

-📖 Checkout "14 reasons for adopting Nuke as your next build automation tool" by @ddoomen
+📖 Check out "14 reasons for adopting Nuke as your next build automation tool" by @ddoomen

+Featuring:
+- SDK Bootstrapping
+- Build Project is Part of Solution
+- Targets as Symbols
+- Dependency Model
+- Parameter Requirements
+- Visual Graph

+More at 👇🤓

 https://www.continuousimprover.com/2020/03/reasons-for-adopting-nuke.html